Stochastic Utilities With a Given Optimal Portfolio : Approach by Stochastic Flows: New approach by stochastic flows.

-As we announced it in the introduction of this section, our objective, under strictly monotonous hypothesis of wealth $X^* $, is to construct $\GX$-consistent utility of given optimum wealth $X^* $ on the financial martingale market.
-The previous study shows that if optimum wealth is martingale, (and not only a local martingale), the process $\Y$ s.t. $\Y (t, x) / \Y (0, x)=1 $ is admissible in the sense that the pair $ (X ^ *,\Y (0, x)) $ satisfy conditions $\mathcal{O}^*$ of Definition \ref{def:CNoptimalite}.
-Let us choose initial condition of $\Y (0, x) =u_x (x) $ as the derivative of an utility function, satisfying Inada conditions .
-The main idea (equation (\ref{eq:constutiliyflot})) suggests a very simple form of an $\GX$-consistent utility $u (t, x) $ of given monotonous optimum wealth .
-If $\X (t, z) $ denote the inverse of $X ^ * _ t (x) $, the concave increasing process $U(t, x) $ such that $ U_x(t, x) =u_x(\X (t, x)) $ is a good candidate to be an $\GX$-consistent utility.
-Another remarkable property of this stochastic process is that $U_x(t, X^*_ t (x)) =u_x (x) $, what is in another way to express that optimal dual process $\Y(t,x)/\Y(0, x)$ is constant.
+The main idea (equation (\ref{eq:constutiliyflot})) suggests a very simple form of a $\GX$-consistent utility $U(t, x) $ of given monotonous optimal test-process.
+If $\X (t, z) $ denote the inverse of $X^*_t(x) $, the concave increasing process $U(t, x) $ such that $ U_x(t, x) =u_x(\X (t, x))\bar{Y}_t $ is a good candidate to be an $\GX$-consistent utility.
+Another remarkable property of this stochastic process is that $U_x(t, X^*_ t (x)) =u_x (x)\bar{Y}_t(=Y^*_t(u_x(x)))$, what is in another way to express that optimal dual process $Y^*_t(y)$ is linear with respect to its initial condition $y$.
 This is the main idea of the following result.

-\begin{theo} Let $X^*_t(x)$ an admissible portfolio assumed to be {\bf martingale} and strictly increasing with respect to the initial wealth.
+\begin{theo} Let $X^*_t(x)$ be a test-process assumed to be strictly increasing with respect to the initial condition $x$ such that there exists $\bar{Y}\in \GY_{X^*}$ satisfying that the process $X^*\bar{Y}$ is martingale.
 Denote by $\X(t,z)$ its inverse flow.
-Then for all utility function $u$ such that $u_x(\X(t,z))$ is locally integrable near $z=0$, the stochastic process $U$ defined by
+Then for any martingale $M$ and any utility function $u$ such that $u_x(\X(t,z))$ is locally integrable near $z=0$, the stochastic process $U$ defined by

-is an $\GX$-consistent utility in the martingale market.
-The associated optimal wealth process is $X^*$ and the optimal dual process is constant equal to $1$.
+is an $\GX$-consistent stochastic utility.
+The associated optimal process is $X^*$ and the optimal dual process is $Y^*(y)=y\bar{Y}$.
 Further, the convex conjugate of $U$ denoted by $\tU$, is given by